 Mewata Armouries, Military heritage building in downtown Calgary, Canada

-The building was constructed between 1917 and 1918 during the First World War and became a key training center during the Second World War.
-Since its opening, it has continuously served as a headquarters for military reserve units in the city.
+The building was constructed between 1917 and 1918, during the First World War, and later became a key training center during the Second World War.
+It has been in continuous military use ever since, serving as a base for reserve units in the city.

 The community of curious travelers